rocrill/velo_city/README.md

   * 1.1 As a user, I see the navigation bar with a logo on all pages and with a search box on a desktop, tablet and mobile.
   * 1.2 As a user not logged in, I see a Register/Login link in the nav bar.
 Clicking this leads me to the registration or sign in pages and enables me to register or sign in (#6 and #7).
   * 1.3 As a logged in user, I am notified when I am logged in and I see a logout link in the nav which enables me to click sign out which logs me out.
-  * 1.4 As a user, I can easily receive email confirmation after registering so that I can verify that my account registration was successful (#9.
+  * 1.4 As a user, I can easily receive email confirmation after registering so that I can verify that my account registration was successful (#9).
   * 1.5 As a user I can view the website logo in the header at all times, and clicking this will bring me to the homepage.
   * 1.6 As a user I can click the all product, service, blog and event nav links which bring me to the relevant pages.
   * 1.7 As a user if I encounter an error on the site, an applicable error message will be shown.
   * 1.8 As a user, I can easily recover my password if I forget it so that I can easily get into the site if I forget my password without re-registering (#8).
-  * 1.9 As a user, I can have a personalised user profile so that I can view my order history, order confirmations, saved favourite products and save my payment information(#10).
+  * 1.9 As a user, I can have a personalised user profile so that I can view my order history, order confirmations, saved favourite products and save my payment information (#10).
   * 1.10 As a user, I can search for a product by name or description so that I can easily find specific products that I want to purchase (#14).
   * 1.11 As a shopper, I can easily see what I've searched for and the number of results so that I can quickly decide if the product I want is available (#15).
   * 1.12 As a user, I cannot access areas of the site that are restricted to admin users, and I receive an appropriate error message when I try to do so.

 **Feature 2.
 Home page**